 Students design products of their choice, and then make them.
-The whole process is marked, not just the practical or the drawing and folio work.
+The whole process is marked, not just the practical.
+It is the drawing and folio work, combined with the practical solutions.

-Students can work in any Some examples of HSC projects Possible careers involving medium such as; in the past have been; design and production include; architecture and interior design, restaurant design, TV cabinet, a architecture, industrial design, graphics, management, plastics, takeaway menu, anima animation, engineering, interior design, food, electronics, wood, gaming, wedding dress, a boat ramp, furniture manufacturing, magazine, multimedia, sound and video or jewellery, a fitness regime, eco- computer game and gardening & paper and metal. friendly house, skate ramp, sea wall l land scaping. and a coffin.
+Students can work in any Some examples of HSC projects in Possible careers involving medium such as; the past have been; design and production include; architecture and interior design, graphics, management, plastics, food, electronics, wood, gaming, multimedia, sound and video or paper and metal.
+Restaurant design, TV cabinet, a takeaway menu, anima animation, wedding dress, a boat ramp, jewellery, a fitness regime, ecofriendly house, skate ramp, sea wall and a coffin, app design, new sustainable sunglasses range. architect, industrial design, engineering, interior design, furniture manufacturing, magazine, computer game and gardening & land scaping, fashion designer, tailor, product designer, architect, software engineer, civil engineer, carpenter and chef